rico0-dotcom/financial-analysis-rag/Readme.md

 - **Executive Summaries:** GPT-based natural language explanations for decision-makers
 - **White-Label Ready:** Designed for easy SaaS or API integration under your brand
 - **Custom Formula Support:** Users can define their own ratios
+- **Human-in-the-Loop (HITL) Mode:** Asks for manual review on low-confidence matches to ensure accuracy and auditability

 ---
+## Who's this for
+✅ Fintech apps looking to embed financial analysis under their own brand
+✅ Accounting firms delivering advisory services at scale
+✅ Lenders assessing client health in seconds
+✅ CFO dashboards wanting to explain trends in plain English
+✅ Any platform that wants to automate spreadsheet-heavy analysis etc...